Coding4Glory/modneo-templates.nvim/README.md

                              found, the buffer will still be cleared.

                                                                   *TemplateAdd*
-:TemplateAdd {arg}           Adds the contents of the template at the cursor
+:TemplateAdd {name}          Adds the contents of the template at the cursor
                              line.

+:TemplateReplase {pattern} {name}     Performs a replacement of pattern with
+                                      the contents of the template specified
+                                      by name.

 Both commands require the same argument with is either the pattern used to match the new file or the simple file name of the template, examples based on